 Things changed for me again around 2014, but in a totally unexpected way.
 I became disabled due to a chronic illness and needed to return to school to get into a new line of work that would be better suited to my new lifestyle.
 But rather than retiring from Meandrous, I decided to double down and turn my hobby business into my main source of income to make ends meet while working on my education.
 However, after more than a decade mastering my style of wire art, I was ready to mix things up a bit!

-Spring 2018, I made the decision to relaunch Meandrous’s online presence in response to requests from out folks outside of my region who had seen my work displayed online wanted to be able to own a piece of it, as well as from folks who love to collect tiny things, but didn’t necessarily looking to invest in one of my more intricate boutique or gallery pieces.
+Spring 2018, I made the decision to relaunch Meandrous’s online presence in response to requests from folks outside of my region who had seen my work displayed online wanted to be able to own a piece of it, as well as from folks who love to collect tiny things, but didn’t necessarily looking to invest in one of my more intricate boutique or gallery pieces.

 While I believe that art is valuable to society and artists deserve to be paid fair wages for their work, I also believe that art needs to be as accessible as possible to everyone who wants it.
 For that reason, it’s my goal with this online-only collection to present jewelry that still has the high-detail look my boutique designs, while focusing on more easily reproducible handmade and pre-fab features that allow me to offer middle-range prices for casual shoppers.
-The more limited scope of the online selection is manageable enough for me to offer my miniature diorama works to folks worldwide, while still allowing me me the time I need to focus on education and health (which sounds like a win-win to me!)

-These web-only jewelry designs, a limited selection of one-of-a-kind diorama artwork for collectors, and a selection of my original wire art pieces like ear wraps and hair accessories will be launched May, 2018, and will be available for ease of shopping on Etsy!
+These web-only jewelry designs, a limited selection of one-of-a-kind diorama artwork for collectors, and a selection of my original wire art pieces like ear wraps and hair accessories will be launched early Summer, 2018, and will be available for ease of shopping on Etsy!
 It’s my hope that I’ll be able to reach all new miniatures lovers with my diorama art and jewelry and show folks that dioramas aren’t all dusty old relics in the back rooms of museums or elementary school projects that end up trashed after the grade comes in.
 It’s my believe that dioramas can be adorable, quirky–and yes, even kind of posh–pieces of art that fit perfectly into modern aesthetics and I hope my creations will convince you as well.